alexk99/the_router/bras/bras_howto_eng.md

 In order to DHCP server responses successfully reach their destination a DHCP server should know routes to networks DHCP requests are coming from.
-In this example DHCP requests are coming from network 10.10.0.0/24.
+In this example, DHCP requests are coming from network 10.10.0.0/24.
-Therefore there should be a route to the destination 10.10.0.0/24 on linux host H4.
+Therefore there should be a route to the destination 10.10.0.0/24 on Linux host H4.
 The route should point to TheRouter that is connected via vlan 20, so the route should be added by the following command:

 	ip route add 10.10.0.0/24 via 192.168.20.1

-# 8. Configuration of the redirecting unauthorized users traffic to a site
+# 8. Redirecting unauthorized users traffic to a site

-Traffic redirection is implemented via PBR mechanism (Policy based routing) and described in the <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#unauthorised-subscribers-traffic-control">Unauthorised subscribers traffic control</a>
+Traffic redirection is implemented via PBR mechanism (Policy-based routing) and described in the <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#unauthorised-subscribers-traffic-control">Unauthorised subscribers traffic control</a>

 # 9. NAT configuration